When: Tuesday, June 6th

 Where: Frink Park, 480 Lake Washington Boulevard South, Seattle, WA 98144

-Description: Join SU’s CEJS, OAR (Outdoor Adventure Recreation), and Earth Corps in an effort to protect open spaces.
+Description: Join SU’s CEJS, SU Outdoor Recreation, and Earth Corps in an effort to protect open spaces.
 Help out at Frink Park by removing English ivy, an invasive plant that covers trees and results in a loss of native habitat.
 20 spots are reserved for SU community, friends, and relatives.
 See here for a fun video on what to expect!
 Learn More and Register Here!
 RSVP requested by May 3.

 When: April 10-28, 2017

 Description: Have fun, care for the planet and our communities, and win great prizes!
 Celebrate Earth Month and participate in SU’s 4th annual EcoChallenge!
 The EcoChallenge is a fun 3-week event encouraging participants to make small lifestyle changes that contribute to a world of impact!
 The event is open to SU students, faculty, staff, and alumni.
 You can participate as an individual or as a team.
 This year's theme is "Belongings and Belonging."
 For 3 weeks you will be challenged to reflect on your consumption and its connection to our communities, locally and globally.
 25$ worth of gifts from local businesses and SU sponsors will be awarded each week to the highest scoring participants.
 Learn more and Register.